joelsita/project-two/README.md

 - I watched video <a href="https://www.youtube.com/watch?v=Trw_9lisYVY&ab_channel=Tech2etc" target="_blank">here </a> on how to make responsive gallary.
-- I used My mantor Spancer piece of code on restart button to clear out all the scores.
+I used My Mantor Spencer piece of code on the restart button to clear out all the scores.
 - followed the steps provided in PP1 readMe video <a href="https://www.youtube.com/watch?v=jFGIQU2VVHc&ab_channel=MediaUpload" target="_blank" >here</a>

 ## Media